codeSTACKr/minter-dapp/README.md

 $ npm run get_contract
 ```

-- Gets the deployed contract details using the transactions hash from the Deploy Contract command.
+- Gets the deployed contract details including the contracts ABI using the transactions hash from the Deploy Contract command.

 Update Contract:
 ```